glytching/junit-extensions/readme.md

 There have been discussions amongst the JUnit community (see [this](https://github.com/junit-team/junit5/issues/169) and [this](https://github.com/junit-team/junit5-samples/issues/4)) about providing official [JUnit Jupiter Extensions](http://junit.org/junit5/docs/current/user-guide/#extensions) for the more popular [JUnit4 Rules](https://github.com/junit-team/junit4/wiki/Rules).
 The upshot of these discussions seems to be enabling [limited support for JUnit4 rules on JUnit5](http://junit.org/junit5/docs/snapshot/user-guide/#migrating-from-junit4-rule-support).

 In a bid to fill a gap, this library provides the following extensions.

-- `ExpectedExceptionExtension`: allows you to run a test method with an expected exception and (optionally) exception message, delegating responsibility for making the assertion to the extension
-- `RandomBeansExtension`: allows you to inject random instances of classes into your tests, useful when you need a class instance to test with but you don't care about its contents
-- `SystemPropertyExtension`: allows you to set system properties before test execution and reverts these changes on test completion
-- `TemporaryFolderExtension`: allows you to create temporary files and directories in your test, any such files or directories created in your tests are removed for you when the tests complete
-- `WatcherExtension`: logs test execution flow including entry, exit and elapsed time in milliseconds

 These may prove useful until the suite of extensions provided by JUnit grows (or, in case it does not grow).

+###### ExpectedExceptionExtension

+Allows you to run a test method with an expected exception and (optionally) exception message, delegating responsibility for making the assertion to the extension

+###### RandomBeansExtension

+Allows you to inject random instances of classes into your tests, useful when you need a class instance to test with but you don't care about its contents

+###### SystemPropertyExtension

+Allows you to set system properties before test execution and reverts these changes on test completion

+###### TemporaryFolderExtension

+Allows you to create temporary files and directories in your test, any such files or directories created in your tests are removed for you when the tests complete

+###### WatcherExtension

+Logs test execution flow including entry, exit and elapsed time in milliseconds

 Using JUnit-Extensions
 -------